I Wanna Be Loved by You: In popular culture

+in Some Like it Hot (1959), this song is performed by Marilyn Monroe.

+In a The Wednesday Play episode ("Up the Junction", November 3, 1965, directed by Ken Loach), Carol White as Sylvie sings the song in a pub.

-In a Gilligan's Island episode, Ginger Grant sings the song on at least one occasion for the entertainment of the fellow castaways.
-Her performance so impresses Mary Ann Summers that she takes on Ginger's personality and identity after hitting her head.
-However, when Mary Ann tries to sing the song, her lack of talent makes her uncomfortable and she faints, snapping out of her amnesia.
+In the Gilligan's Island episode "The Second Ginger Grant" (March 6, 1967), Ginger Grant sings the song on at least one occasion for the entertainment of the fellow castaways.
+Her performance so impresses Mary Ann Summers that, after Mary Ann hits her head, she takes on Ginger's personality and identity.
+However, when Mary Ann tries to sing the song, her lack of talent and natural stage presence make her uncomfortable and she faints, snapping out of her amnesia.